-Level 2 Professional Education Course: Requires Admission to the Education Department.
+Level 2 Professional Education Course: Requires Admission to an Education Program.
 Investigation of theory, research and practice related to the teaching and learning of reading and the language arts.
 Incorporates the study of language and literacy development; reading and writing processes; principles, methods and materials of literacy instruction including phonemic awareness, phonics, vocabulary, fluency and comprehension.
-10 clinical hours.
+10 field experience hours required.

-Assessment and Diagnosis of Reading Problems
+Assessment and Diagnosis of Reading Problems 3 Credit Hours

 Level 2 -- Professional Education Course.
 This course will focus on the study of the combined procedures of assessment, evaluation, and instruction.
-Topics will target the development and implementation of methods materials, and assessments to enable the classroom teacher to adapt instruction to the needs of small groups and individual students.
+Topics will target the development and implementation of methods materials and assessments to enable the classroom teacher to adapt instruction to small groups and students' needs.
 This course is designed to enable teacher candidates to use sound theoretical, philosophical, and knowledge-based approaches to the diagnosis and instruction for struggling readers, employing the guidelines and standards of the International Literacy Association.
-15 clinical hours.
+15 field experience hours required.